canvasxyz/canvas/IDP.md

 objects.

-This allows developers to emulate the functionality of an OAuth or OpenID service for third party developers to build against.
+This allows developers to emulate the functionality of an OAuth or OpenID service for third party developers.

 ## Authentication/Authorization Flow